fsharp/fslang-design/tooling/FST-1001-fsharp-core-package.md

 The F# Core Engineering group also publish [notes and guidance on FSharp.Core.dll](http://fsharp.github.io/2015/04/18/fsharp-core-notes.html).

-Equally, the FSharp.Core NuGet pacakge has problems, see below.
+Equally, the FSharp.Core NuGet package has problems, see below.

 ### Today